Last Updated on

 When you set up an Amazon seller central account, you will likely be prompted to add a product.
-If you already know what you are selling this is great, simply go ahead and follow the prompts and you’ll be making progress in no time.
+If you already know how to add a product on Amazon this is great, simply go ahead and follow the prompts and you’ll be making progress in no time.

 If you are slightly less tech-savvy, then this complete guide on how to put a product on Amazon is designed especially for you!

 In this post, we are going to explain how to add a product to Amazon, the basic elements you need to include from an on-page optimisation point of view and why these are important when you are launching a product inside seller central.

 Whether you are launching a private label product or a product that other sellers stock, the technique of adding a product on Amazon is relatively similar.
 Despite this, there are a few key elements that are crucial to ensure you get right now, otherwise, they will just be a pain in the a** in the future!

 Throughout this post, we are going to walk you through the exact process we use.
 Although, we will not be talking about keyword research which is an incredibly important aspect of listing a new product on Amazon.
 Click on that link if you need help with that!
+We highly recommend it.

 This guide is instead a technical guide for beginners who have not added a product to Amazon before.

 Step 1 – Login + Add

 Here you have two options:

 You can either search Amazon’s catalogue and find an existing product you are looking to sell.

 This is super quick and helpful if you are looking to sell something that is already sold on Amazon.

-If you are looking to learn how to list a new product with a new brand, or anything with private label rights, however, then you need to click the “Create a New Product” listing.
+If you are looking to learn how to list a new product on Amazon, especially under your own brand or anything with private label rights, however, then you need to click the “Create a New Product” listing.

 Step 2 – Create A New Listing